Frequently Asked Questions

 • radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.

-For all these reasons, we treat the water using state-of-the-art technology and test the water frequently to ensure the best quality of water for our customers.
+For all these reasons, we treat the water using state-of-the-art technology and test it frequently to ensure the best quality for our customers.